5krus/RapidUseML/README.md

 ### Prediction:

 Predicts target value(s) based on input data provided, with automated model identification.
-Note: ML.prdict(...) checks the folder and all directories within the folder its located in for the relevant model.
+Note: ML.predict(...) checks the folder and all directories within the folder its located in for the relevant model.

 ```
 input_dataset = read_csv("input_dataset.csv")              # Load dataset for pred.